Ed Brown

 Barry Masterson

 Barry fell into making cider in 2012, some years after moving from Ireland to Germany.
 He is now owner and maker at the tiny Kertelreiter cidery in southern Germany.
 Obsessed with perry pears, Barry researches the history of European perry culture and plants orchards dedicated to conserving rare perry pear varieties.
 He is an ACA Certified Pommelier and has written for Malus Zine and the journal of the German Society of Pomologists.
-By day he works in GIS.
+Barry is currently co-editor of Cider Review, by day he works in GIS.

 Chris Russell-Smith